 The York County Youth Commission (YCYC) serves as a communications link between the youth of York County and the Board of Supervisors by researching and presenting student issues, problems, needs, ideas, and suggestions.
 The YCYC also makes recommendations regarding programs provided to youth and participates in their establishment when appropriate.
 Service on the YCYC increases members’ knowledge of local government and provides opportunities for leadership skills development and close teamwork with other students from across the county.

 For high school students (grades 9-12) residing in York County.
-Members of the current 2019-2020 York County Youth Commission (YCYC) were appointed on May 7, 2019 by the Board of Supervisors.
-Their term runs from July 1, 2019 through June 30, 2020 (they attend only one early June 2019 Board of Supervisors meeting).
-Monthly meetings with the full commission are scheduled from Sept. through May (smaller sub-committee meetings scheduled as needed).
+Members of the current 2020-2021 York County Youth Commission (YCYC) were appointed on June 2, 2020, by the Board of Supervisors.
+Their term runs from July 1, 2020, through June 30, 2021.
+Meetings are on the 2nd Wednesday of every month.

 |Caleb Lee||District 1||Bruton High School|

 |Kaitlynn Lopez||District 1

 |Jennifer Zhang||District 2||Grafton High School|

 |Isabella Esposito||District 3||York High School|

 |Thomas "Cole" George||District 4